-Our Quality teams grew our scores and certification for water bottling, organic certification of our land and compliance.
+Our Quality team grew our scores and certification for water bottling, organic certification of our land, export security and compliance.

 VaiWai® is our premium natural artesian water product.
 VaiWai® is sourced from our own aquifer, protected by sustainable practices and assured by organic certification to ensure its purity.
 It is an award-winning water with those and other credentials placing it at the forefront of bottled waters in the market.

 VaiWai is continuing it's ascendance as a main brand of the business and as major part of our exports.
-It is destined to take it's rightful place as PGL's premier export product.
+It is PGL's premier export product.